 A Learning Support Officer can show you how to use specialist software, such as JAWS or Read and Write, to ensure your access requirements are met.
 The Learning Support Officer can also show you how to scan, make audio files, and use the features within PDF files so you can use the reading materials in a more flexible way to suit your needs.

 Am I eligible to use the Alternative Formats service?

-The Disability Advisers in Student Services will assess your needs for the Alternative Formats service as part of your Assessment of Needs / Reasonable Adjustment Plan.
-If you haven't been recommended this service but feel you would benefit from it, contact your Disability Adviser to have your needs assessed.
-Contact Student Services.
+The Disability Advisers in Student Services will assess your needs for the Alternative Formats Service as part of your Assessment of Needs or Reasonable Adjustment Plan.

 How do I get something in an alternative format?

 There are two main sources of alternative formats, SensusAccess and RNIB bookshare, both of which are explained below.

 SensusAccess is self-service, and you do not need to register to use it.